platformsh/platformsh-docs/src/configuration/app/multi-app.md

 ## Submodules
 Platform.sh supports Git submodules, so each application can be in a separate repository.
-This is a powerful feature which allows you to create to create a `Staging` server with different versions of each application in a single commit.
+This is a powerful feature which allows you to create a `Staging` server with different versions of each application in a single commit.

 However, there is currently a notable limitation: the `.platform.app.yaml` files must be in the top-level repository.
 For now, you'll have to implement a